 The mood is right and I’m excited, it’s time for romance/my mind says yo Raheem, buddy, here’s your chance/I’ll make the move to get you ready, break out in sweat/but still I’ll wait another night because it ain’t right yet

-Then SHOTGUN is the obligatory rock-track, a thumping beat with electric guitars, as Raheem delivers a message callin’ out other artists and praising his label.
+Then SHOTGUN is the obligatory rock-track, another trend in rap at that time, thanks to the success fo Run-DMC, it’s a thumping beat with electric guitars, as Raheem delivers a message callin’ out other artists and praising his label.

 Y’know the time y’all, it’s time to think Rap-A-Lot, and all you other crews this is what you got/A pocket full of money, you was screwed on the contract, I read the same one look boy read that/Percentage, a small one, you better look son/but now you signed, real dumb, real dumb